awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 Specify the following information to identify the location in Amazon S3 where you want to export data to:
 + Bucket name – A *bucket* is a container for Amazon S3 objects or files\.

-  For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and [View an object](https://docs.aws.amazon.com/AmazonS3/latest/gsg/OpeningAnObject.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+  For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and [View an object](https://docs.aws.amazon.com/AmazonS3/latest/gsg/OpeningAnObject.html) in the *Amazon Simple Storage Service User Guide*\.
 + File path – The file path identifies where the export is stored in the Amazon S3 bucket\.
 The file path consists of the following:
   + An optional path prefix that identifies a virtual folder path\.
   + A file prefix that identifies one or more files to be stored\.
 Larger exports are stored in multiple files, each with a maximum size of approximately 6 GB\.
 The additional file names have the same file prefix but with `_partXX` appended\.
 The `XX` represents 2, then 3, and so on\.